-We host an annual Fund Update presentation with investors.
-At this meeting, GFP provides investors with an in-depth update on their respective Funds and underlying investments.
+We make an annual timberfund update presentation to investors.
+At this meeting, GFP provides investors with an in-depth update on their respective timberfunds and underlying investments.

 Financial statement audits are conducted annually by internationally recognized independent audit firms.
 Certain timberfunds have appointed an Audit Committee consisting of outside directors of the timberfund.
 The Audit Committee meets at least annually with the timberfunds' auditors to review the annual audit.
 Audited financial statements are sent to each investor as they are completed and made available by the auditor.